 - Application Notification Process: Once the FAFSA is processed, students are contacted via their Dmail (Dixie e-mail).
 Students are notified of missing and/or required documents needed to complete verification of their FAFSA.
 Once all required documents are received and the students’ application is verified, an official “Financial Aid Award Notification” is sent through Dmail.
-(Information regarding Dmail is located in the Academic Advisement section of this catalog.)
-It is the student’s responsibility to ensure that the balance owed for tuition and fees is paid in full.
+(Additional Dmail information) It is the student’s responsibility to ensure that the balance owed for tuition and fees is paid in full.
 There are no guarantees that financial aid will be sufficient to cover the total balance or that it will be paid by the due date.

 - Student Responsibilities: To receive Federal Title IV assistance and state assistance, a student must:

 - demonstrate financial need, as determined by the U.S. Department of Education.

 - have a high school diploma or GED certificate on file with DSU.

 - be enrolled in an eligible program of study.